top of page

 Filter Fabric

-• Lines trenches and basin to prevent dirt from clogging the system and erosion
+• Lines trenches and basin to prevent dirt from clogging the system.

 bottom of page